 |Me with my cousins who lived next door

 to my Grandmas Rosita, in Puerto de Luna, NM

 From left to right: Percy Padilla, Christina Fajardo,

 |Distributive Education Class

 Back Row - Percy Padilla

 I didn't miss spending my weekends going out with the party animals of Amarillo.
 In fact, there was a small co-op grocery store/gas station in Puerto de Luna called "Mercado de Coronado."
 My first cousin Percy Padilla and I worked there on the weekends.
 It was located in an old, light green adobe building next to what used to be the Grzelachowski General Store, established 100 years earlier, around 1872.
-The church where my parents were baptized and married was in walking distance and across the road was our family cemetery where my little brother, Larry was buried.

 |Photo of the "Mercado de Coronado"

 It has been closed for many years